TULiberalArts/Liberal-Studies/pages/resources.md

 ---
+# global predefined variables
+layout: tla_page
+permalink: /resources/
+published: true
+# meta-data variables
 title: Resources
-permalink: /resources/
-layout: page
 keywords: 'faq, resources, liberal studies, Temple'
 description: >-
   Frequently Asked Questions about our BA in Liberal Studies
-published: true
+# custom variables
 ---
 ## B.A. in Liberal Studies: Frequently Asked Questions

-**How will a bachelor of arts in liberal studies help me in my current job?** <br> Our bachelor of arts in liberal studies focuses on the development of critical thinking, research and communication - these skills can greatly assist you in any job, particularly if you aspire to move up in your profession.
+**How will a bachelor of arts in liberal studies help me in my current job?** <br>
+Our bachelor of arts in liberal studies focuses on the development of critical thinking, research and communication - these skills can greatly assist you in any job, particularly if you aspire to move up in your profession.
 In addition, by receiving a bachelor’s degree, you will have access to a vast alumni network as well as ongoing support from Temple’s [Career Center](http://www.temple.edu/provost/careercenter/).

 **Who should I contact if I am interested in this program?** <br>